Math major and advanced courses FAQ

 There are four regular positions that we have available:

 1. Undergraduate learning assistants (ULA’s).
 Currently, we have ULA’s in Math 110 / 111, 225, 226, 255, 256, 305, 350, 370.
 The position is for a fixed salary at 112.5 hours per semester (which translates to approximately 8.5 hours per class week).
 ULA’s typically run sessions with prepared content, as well as walk-in study groups.
 They may also help with grading quizzes or exams to some extent, or perform other duties.
-They meet weekly with the instructor.
+As of Spring 2024, the pay is $2,081 per semester.

 2. Peer tutors.
 These positions are available in the larger courses numbered between 112 and 244.
 Peer tutors hold four walk-in office hours a week, in blocks of two hours at a time.
 The position is for maximum of 6 hours a week (this includes time for prepararation, any extra time spent in the sessions, and time for a small administrative component that takes about 15 minutes a week).
+As of Spring 2024, the pay is $18.50 / hr.

 Our applications for peer tutors ULA’s are typically due before Spring break, for the following academic year.
 When the application opens, we send an e-mail to “Math DUS news” - if you would like to sign up for the list, the link is listed in the “unofficial mailing list” question earlier in this FAQ.